Yanbo-Zhu/Kubernetes/90_kubectl/90_04_kubectl_接触EKSCluster.md

 To control the cluster with kubectl remotely from another host, perform the following steps.

-1
+#### 4.2.1.1 windows 中
 Install the configuration file for access to your cluster, either
-1. On a single-node AWS system download [`http://e20-<environment>-a01.ivu-cloud.local/kubeconfig.txt`] (`http://e20-%3cenvironment%3e-a01.ivu-cloud.local/kubeconfig.txt` ), rename the resulting file to config and copy it into `c:\Users\yzh\.kube\config-e20-d2034`,  the directory created in the previous step, or
+1. Copy the file `/root/.kube/config `from the Kubernetes Host in aws umgebung into the directory created in the previous step, `c:\Users\yzh\.kube\config-e20-d2034`.  or
-2. Copy the file `/root/.kube/config `from the Kubernetes Host into the directory created in the previous step, `c:\Users\yzh\.kube\config-e20-d2034`.
+2. On a single-node AWS system download [`http://e20-<environment>-a01.ivu-cloud.local/kubeconfig.txt`] (`http://e20-%3cenvironment%3e-a01.ivu-cloud.local/kubeconfig.txt` ), rename the resulting file to config and copy it into `c:\Users\yzh\.kube\config-e20-d2034`,  the directory created in the previous step, or

 某个 single node cluster 中的内容
-将   name: Default, current-context: Default 改为   name: e20-d2034  current-context: e20-d2034   , 然后将 整个文件存到 `c:\Users\yzh\.kube\config-e20-d2034` 中
+将   name: Default, current-context: Default 改为   name: e20-d2034 ,   current-context: e20-d2034   , 然后将 整个文件存到 `c:\Users\yzh\.kube\config-e20-d2034` 中

 ```
 apiVersion: v1